-- 1. \$300 for a single taxpayer (including married filing separately, head of household, and gualifying widow(er)) with no dependents: - 2. \$600 for a married couple filing jointly with no dependents; and - 3. \$900 for all taxpayers (any filing status) with dependents.
+- \$300 for a single taxpayer (including married filing separately, head of household, and qualifying widow(er)) with no dependents; - \$600 for a married couple filing jointly with no dependents; and - 3. \$900 for all taxpayers (any filing status) with dependents insured under the health benefit plan.